 Maintaining a safe environment requires constant assessment of the City’s needs regarding hazards.
-The presence of fault lines, hillside terrain, wildland fire interface, the 10 and 210 Freeways, and the San Antonio Dam raise more than a few public safety and noise concerns.
+The presence of fault lines, hillside terrain, wildland fire interface, Interstates 10 and 210, and the San Antonio Dam raise more than a few public safety and noise concerns.
 Since many natural and man-made hazards have regional impacts, the City coordinates with regional, state, and federal agencies to mitigate natural hazards and noise abatement.
 Claremont is an integral network of communities with varying geographic features and diverse populations, and the provisions for public safety will assure access and equal protection to all citizens.

 How We Identify and Guard Against Hazards